 Place the flour and salt on a pastry board

-Divide the dough into four pieces and place them in a large bowl
+Divide the dough into four pieces and place them in a wide bowl

 Cut circles with a glass

-Place a bit of filling in the center of each circle, fold and press
+Place a little filling in the center of each circle, fold and press

 Pastry cutter